abeakkas/ipho-unofficial.org/src/README.md

 After adding a new year increment config.py counters.

-## Assumptions
+## Database format

 CSV files don't strictly obey CSV format.
 They are literally "comma separated values".
 Thus, names should not include commas.

 ##### database/estudiantes.csv:
-* Columns: year, rank, name, country code, medal, theoretical, experimental, total, website
+* Columns: year, rank, name, country-code, medal, theoretical, experimental, total, website
 * Medal is one of: G, S, B, H, P.
 * Ordered first by year then by rank.
 * Don't assume ranks are numbers.
 They can be in two forms: 1234 or >=1234